ABOUT THE SUZUKI METHOD

 In language development, children learn to speak well before they learn how to read.
 However, once they begin learning to read, it becomes a very important part of their education.

 In learning an instrument, it is asking a lot of anyone to have good technique, posture, play musically and to read the music in front of them at the beginning.
 This is why it is best to develop some basic techniques before reading.
 Suzuki teachers have different approaches to this.
-I formally introduce reading by the time students start Suzuki Book 2.
 The starting point depends on their age and how their technique and musicality is developing.
 Once they begin to read, it becomes a high priority and one that I spend considerable lesson time on.
 I have spent time developing a sound reading curriculum and my students are good readers.